 The titles (i.e., faculty rank) of committee members should be typed below the signature lines with their names and departments.
 For example, John Smith, Associate Professor of Biology.
-The word Chair or Director should appear after the faculty title as appropriate.
+The word chair or director should appear after the faculty title as appropriate.

-Original signature documents must be delivered to the Office of Graduate and Postdoctoral Studies after you have uploaded the .pdf of your thesis at http://thesis.rice.edu.
+Once the committee has signed the title page, you will scan this title page as a PDF and merge into a single document with the PDF of your thesis.
+Original signature documents must be delivered to the Office of Graduate and Postdoctoral Studies after you have uploaded the PDF of your thesis at http://thesis.rice.edu.

 An abstract is to be included with the thesis.
-Particular care should be taken in preparing the abstract, since it will be published in Dissertation Abstracts or Master's Abstracts and the length is limited by the publisher.
-The abstract may not exceed 350 words for a doctorate or 150 words for a Masters.
+Particular care should be taken in preparing the abstract since it will be published in Dissertation Abstracts or Master's Abstracts and the length is limited by the publisher.
+The abstract may not exceed 350 words for a doctorate or 150 words for a master's.
 In style, the abstract should be a miniature version of the thesis.
 It should be a summary of the results, conclusions or main arguments presented in the thesis.